Yeeldx/yeeldbox-devdocs/docs/resources/defi-glossary.md

 ### Pool

 A smart contract containing shared amounts of assets provided by depositors.
-Pools are either used in Automated Market Makers \(AMMs\)for optimized trading purposes, lending aggregation \(yPool\), or in shared yield farming strategies \(yVaults\), among other things.
+Pools are either used in Automated Market Makers \(AMMs\)for optimized trading purposes, lending aggregation \(yPool\), or in shared yield farming strategies \(yYeeldBoxes\), among other things.

 ### Primitive